PX4/snap_cam/README.md

 # Snapdragon: Camera driver

-This page shows you how to set up your snapdragon flight to use the cameras and optical flow.
+This package provides tools to work with the Snapdragon Flight cameras as well as perform optical flow for use with the PX4 flight stack.
-The described package can be used with ROS by building with catkin or, alternatively, with pure cmake, where only the executables that do not depend on ROS will be built.
+The package can be used with ROS by building with catkin or, alternatively, with pure cmake, where only the executables that do not depend on ROS will be built.

+The package is to be compiled on the Snapdragon board.
+Two variants are provided: Building with ROS, where all features are available, and building with pure CMake, where only ROS-independent applications are compiled (including the optical flow node).

 ## Building with pure CMake
 For the pure CMake install variant, clone the required repositories in a directory, e.g. `~/src`: